 GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING 3c.
 Reading materials can serve as models to explore writer's craft, demonstrate use of domain-specific words and phrases and support student production of grade-level argument, informational, and narrative writing.
 4) extensive 3) sufficient 2) some 1) weak Rating Pending 3d.
-Materials include explicit support to teachers, either in the teacher's edition or classroom materials, for writing instruction linked to the grades eleven and twelve writing standards, including: Producing clear and coherent writing in which the development and organization are appropriate to the task, purpose, and audience Developing and strengthening writing by planning, revising, editing, rewriting, or trying a new approach, focusing on addressing what is most significant for a specific purpose and audience Using technology to produce, publish, and update individual or shared writing products in response to ongoing feedback, including new arguments or information Materials should also guide the teaching of specific components of grades eleven and twelve writing standards 1-3 (See CCSS).
+Materials include explicit support to teachers, either in the teacher's edition or classroom materials, for writing instruction linked to the grades nine and ten writing standards, including: Producing clear and coherent writing in which the development and organization are appropriate to the task, purpose, and audience Developing and strengthening writing by planning, revising, editing, rewriting, or trying a new approach, focusing on addressing what is most significant for a specific purpose and audience Using technology to produce, publish, and update individual or shared writing products, taking advantage of technology's capacity to link to other information and display information flexibly and dynamically 4) extensive 3) sufficient 2) some 1) weak Rating Pending Materials should also guide the teaching of specific components of grades nine and ten writing standards 1-3 (See CCSS).

+IALS EVIDENCE RATING

 4) extensive 3) sufficient 2) some 1) weak Rating Pending

+ce